nz0001na/face_social_trait/README.md

 # Content
 This repository contains the implementation of:
-* VGG16 based regression model
+* VGG16 based deep regression model
-* LRP Analysis
+* LRP Analysis Algorithm